 The ‘Playground’ Is Now A Wildflower Paradise

 As we make it to the top, we cross the road and pause for a moment taking in the views.
-A few years ago we were here in the midst of winter, riding some of the best powder of the season.. and not just here, but ANYWHERE for that year.
+A few years ago we were here in the midst of winter, riding some of the best powder of the season… and not just here, but ANYWHERE for that year.
 In the summer, the deep blanket of snow is replaced with a MASSIVE tapestry of lupine purples, a smattering of sun fire yellows, and a dabbling of reds.
 On the top of Mt.
-Harrison, fields of white-ish snow are still holding on even this late in July.
+Harrison, fields of white-ish snow can still hold on even late in July.

 Are You A Mountain Biking Spud?